chronoscio/frontend/docs/DEVELOPER.md

 # Building ChronoScio Frontend

-Note: this document is still in a draft state, and ideas are for now just thrown out one after the other.
+Note: this document is still in a draft state, ideas are for now just thrown out one after the other.
 As the project grows, the organization of this document should be perfected as well.

 ## Next.js